Chile: Public Health, Traditional Medicine, and Community Empowerment

 - SIT Study Abroad Gear

-Students carefully examine intercultural health and alternative healthcare practices in the context of Chile as well as southern Peru and Bariloche Argentina.
+Students carefully examine intercultural health and alternative healthcare practices in the context of Chile as well as southern Peru.
 Students consider different conceptions of wellness and healing, including beliefs and health practices of the Aymara and Mapuche indigenous groups.
 The program gives students the opportunity to experience Chile's health system firsthand with guided, insightful visits to public and private health centers.